Recognize Intent

 };

-Now the bot can recognize simple instructions to list
+Now the bot can recognize simple instructions to list and add todo.

 Like this: